The Kingdom of Unixploria is a sovereign state within the borders of southern Sweden, with territories in other parts of the world, and beyond.

 4. a capacity to enter into relations with other states.
 Alternatively, our future country, with a functioning polity, government, and political cabinets

 Furthermore, the first sentence of Article 3 explicitly states that "The political existence of the state is independent of recognition by the other states."
 (The Montevideo Convention, 1933).
-According to this, we can safely claim that we are a sovereign nation.
+According to this, we can safely claim to be a sovereign nation.

 Micronationalism comes in many shapes and forms.
 Some nations are very serious about appearing like any macronational country, and others start their micronations out of curiosity or as a creative project.
-Unixploria results from everything mentioned, but this nation is about keeping dreams alive more than anything.
+Unixploria results from everything mentioned, but this nation is about keeping dreams alive above all else.

 We've read several thoughts on various micronational sites arguing about the number of worldwide micronations.
 We've never understood their debate.
-900, 1000, or even 10,000 micronations might seem excessive, but is there an actual list with all the real micronations for us to browse?
+900, 1000, or even 10,000 micronations might seem excessive, but is there a list of all the real micronations for us to browse?
 In all honesty, aren't we all just playing games here?

-Sure, some put more effort into their micronational projects than others, but as far as we know, we all are rulers of unrecognized countries.
-We don't intend to ridicule or offend someone; we state the obvious.
+Sure, some put more effort into their micronational projects than others, but as far as we know, we are all rulers of unrecognized countries.
+We don't intend to ridicule or offend anyone; we state the obvious.
 We love micronationalism because it offers new viewpoints and diversity to societal life in our global village.

 Of course, we can argue that we run a country just like any other.
-However, that would be an exaggeration since very few outside our micronational sphere have ever heard of our empires, kingdoms, and republics.
-That being said, there's nothing wrong with building countries you wish existed for real, but creating a recognized nation with all the trimmings would take more than just a website and a flag.
+However, that would be an exaggeration since very few outside our micronational sphere have heard of our empires, kingdoms, and republics.
+That being said, there's nothing wrong with building countries you wish existed in reality, but creating a recognized nation with all the trimmings would require more than just a website and a flag.

 We think of the Kingdom of Unixploria more like a project, a family within a nation without natural powers outside our realm.
 Our surrounding macronation (Sweden) could invade us whenever they please; we would be defenseless.
 They could even take parts of our land and do so with support from their legislation.
 We could argue that they're violating the Codex Unixploria, but it would not hold up in court.

-As micronationalists, we contribute somewhat to that divide, even though we do so out of self-preservation.
+As micronationalists, we contribute somewhat to that divide, albeit out of self-preservation.
 The latter is also our paramount concern regarding micronationalism.
-In our darkest moments, we ask ourselves, "Is it worth it all?" do we need more separatism when our macronations are tearing apart from ethnic and religious tensions?
+In our darkest moments, we ask ourselves, "Is it worth it all?"
+Do we need more separatism when our macronations are torn apart by ethnic and religious tensions?
 Are we contributing to the demise of countries and supporting mass anarchy?

 The Royal Court is of great importance to our kingdom.
 The Royal Family are promoters and good role models for Unixplorian culture, but they also play an important role in political life.